Updated: June 14, 2018

 - Keep using recycled R22 and burn through costs like it’s the ozone layer.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
-The law doesn’t require you to replace your air conditioner.
-Eventually, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+You aren’t required by law to replace your air conditioner.
+Ultimately, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.

-The best option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+The best option is to buy a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has several financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment will also be more efficient and offer you superior comfort, helping to lower your energy costs.
+New AC equipment will also be more efficient and give you superior comfort, helping to lower your energy costs.

-You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
 While this sounds like a nice alternative, the expense of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, we can help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, which option works best for you.
+If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.

 The good news